You might not be able to signup with us right now as we are currently experiencing a downtime of 15 mins on our product. Request you to bear with us.

 OTP stands for "One-Time Password."
 It is a unique password valid for only one login session or transaction, sent to a user's mobile device.
 Unlike static passwords, OTP text messages are highly secure as they are not vulnerable to replay attacks—wherein a password is used more than once by potential intruders.

-Statistics show that texted OTPs are effective not only in security but also in marketing applications as promotional SMS.
+Statistics show that texted OTPs are effective not only in security but also in customer verification.

 For instance, texted coupons, which often use OTP text messages for redemption, are redeemed ten times more often than their printed counterparts.
 This reflects SMS's powerful engagement capability, driving an impressive average return of $71 for every dollar spent on SMS marketing within the retail and eCommerce sectors.